 Climate Change

-Toward a decarbonized society, Kioxia Group treats initiatives addressing climate change as a management priority and we refer to these priority areas as “sustainability materiality”.
+Initiatives to address climate change are a management priority for Kioxia Group as we seek to help achieve a decarbonized society.
+We refer to these priority areas as “sustainability materiality.”
 We aim to reduce greenhouse gas emissions and energy consumption across our operations—both in terms of our business activities and product lifecycles—throughout our value chain.

 Aiming to Achieve Net-zero Greenhouse Gas Emissions by 2050

 We have additionally set a target of procuring 100% of our energy from renewable sources by FY2040.
-During 2023, we have installed solar power generation systems at our Kitakami and Yokkaichi plants – the largest of their kind at any semiconductor plant in Japan.¹ At the same time we are moving forward with the procurement of non-fossil certificates2 to boost our use of renewable energy.
+Since January 2023, we have installed three solar power generation systems at our Kitakami and Yokkaichi plants, the largest of their kind at any semiconductor plant in Japan,1 and the third generation system commenced its operation in July 2024.
+While we continue to expand the use of these systems, we are also moving forward with the procurement of non-fossil certificates2 to boost our use of renewable energy.

-Regarding direct emissions from our manufacturing sites, we have installed abatement equipment in 100% of our targeted facilities since 2011, aiming to eliminate during manufacturing the emission of PFCs3 with high global warming potential.
+Regarding direct emissions from our manufacturing sites, since 2011 we have installed abatement equipment in 100% of our targeted facilities, aiming to eliminate during our manufacturing processes the emission of PFCs3 with high global warming potential.

 In addition to these energy conservation initiatives, we will continue implementing measures to combat climate change in the course of our business activities.